sundials-codes/mri-adaptivity-paper/README.md

   ark_test_slowerror_kpr
 ```

-If these were built successfully, you may skip directly to the section "Running tests" below.
+If these were built successfully, you may skip directly to the [Running tests section below](#running-tests).

 ### Building the Dependencies